Romain-Enjalbert/vessel_compression_files/readme.txt

 .msh/.vtp files
 .vtu files are vtk format file of the geometry

 The folders are named as follows : geometry_flowratio_hematocrit.
-Finally specific cases such as changes in capilary number or geometry asymmetry are also attached at the end of the file name.
+Finally specific cases such as changes in capillary number or geometry asymmetry are also attached at the end of the file name.
 Abbreviations are as follows : c = control lcnr = long compression no recovery scsr = short compression short recovery